-49. Students charged with a non-separable conduct offense (Part 10 (v) through (aa)) who contest the charge will be referred to a Disciplinary Conference.
-Additionally, students charged with separable offenses (Part 10 (a) through (u)) who have been referred to a University Hearing may request instead to have their case referred to a Disciplinary Conference.
-Requests for Disciplinary Conferences shall not be granted unless the Student Conduct Officer has obtained the agreement of the person bringing forward the complaint.

-The Disciplinary Conference is designed to reduce unnecessary proceduralism and contentiousness in disciplinary proceedings.
+- Students charged with a non-separable conduct offense (Part 10 (v) through (aa)) who 49. contest the charge will be referred to a Disciplinary Conference.
+XXXIII' Additionally. students charged with separable offenses (Part 10 (a) through (u)) who have been referred to a University Hearing may request instead to have their case referred to a Disciplinary Conference.
+XXXIV The Disciplinary Conference is designed to reduce unnecessary proceduralism and contentiousness in disciplinary proceedings.
 A Disciplinary Conference is an informal, non-adversarial hearing usually conducted between the respondent and the Student Conduct Officer assigned by the Director of Student Conduct.
-Either the respondent or complainant may challenge the Student Conduct Officer on the basis of personal bias according to the same procedures set forth for challenging Hearing Officers (see Part 30).
-In the event of the disgualification of the Student Conduct Officer, the Director of Student Conduct shall designate a replacement who will be a member of the University community who has been trained to serve in this capacity.

-Complainants Complaint initiators would not be required to participate in the Disciplinary Conference, unless cross-examination questioning was necessary to resolve a dispositive factual issue.
-In such cases, the person bringing forward the complaint may be accompanied by a Campus Adviser.
-Documentary evidence and written statements could be relied upon, so long as the respondent was given access to them in advance, and allowed to respond to them at the Conference.

-The Student Conduct Officer shall conduct the Disciplinary Conference in such a manner as to insure a fair conference to all concerned and shall exercise control over the process to avoid needless consumption of time and to achieve orderly completion of the Disciplinary Conference.
-The standard of proof shall be clear and convincing evidence preponderance of information as more fully explained in Part 45.
+XXXXV Complainants would not be required to participate in the Disciplinary Conference, unless cross-examination was necessary to resolve a dispositive factual issue. xxxvi The Student Conduct Officer shall conduct the Disciplinary Conference in such a manner as to insure a fair conference to all concerned and shall exercise control over the process to avoid needless consumption of time and to achieve orderly completion of the Disciplinary Conference.
+The standard of proof shall be clear and convincing evidence as more fully explained in Part 45. - 50.
+In the event of a Disciplinary Conference, the respondent shall be accorded the following procedural protections: - (a) written notice of charges at least five working days prior to the scheduled Disciplinary Conference.

-- 50. In the event of a Disciplinary Conference, the respondent shall be accorded the following procedural protections: - (a) written notice of charges at least five working days prior to the scheduled Disciplinary Conference. - (b) reasonable access to the case file prior to and during the Disciplinary Conference, subject to Part 32 of this Code.
-Copies of Rutgers University Police Department reports will not be provided to any individual involved in a Hearing or Conference under this Code without the approval of the chief of the Rutgers University Police Department or his/her designee.
-Reports that are not made available to the accused cannot be used as evidence in any Hearing or Conference. - (c) an opportunity to respond to the evidence against him or her and to call appropriate witnesses on his or her behalf. - (d) the right to be advised supported by an attorney as provided in Part 53 of this Code. - (e) the right to be assisted by a Campus Adviser, as provided in Part 54 53-55 of this Code. - (f) the right to appeal the determination of responsibility or the sanction in accordance with Parts 56-66 of this Code. - (g) the right to challenge the Student Conduct Officer on the basis of personal bias according to the same procedures set forth for challenging Hearing Officers (see Part 30).
-In the event of the disqualification of the Student Conduct Officer, the Director of Student Conduct shall designate a replacement who will be a member of the University community who has been trained to serve in this capacity. - 51.
-Any of the sanctions specified in Part 13 may be assigned as the result of a Disciplinary Conference, except that the sanctions of suspension and expulsion are not available when a student is charged with only non-separable offenses (See Part 10 (v) through (aa)).
-Written notice of the decision and of any sanction imposed shall be mailed to the student charged and a copy shall be sent to the Director of Student Conduct.
-Any disciplinary determination for suspension or expulsion as specified in Parts 13 (d) and (e) of this Code, constitutes a recommendation to the Senior Student Affairs Officer (in conduct cases) or the Chief Academic Officer (in academic integrity cases).

-52. A-tape recording of the Disciplinary Conference shall ordinarily be made and shall be preserved in the custody of the Director of Student Conduct.
+- (b) reasonable access to the case file prior to and during the Disciplinary Conference, subject to Part 32 of this Code. xxxvii - (c) an opportunity to respond to the evidence against him or her and to call appropriate witnesses on his or her behalf. - (d) the right to be advised by an attorney as provided in Part 53 of this Code. - (e) the right to be assisted by a Campus Adviser, as provided in Part 54 of this Code. - (f) the right to appeal the determination of responsibility or the sanction in accordance with Parts 56-66 of this Code. - Any of the sanctions specified in Part 13 may be assigned as the result of a Disciplinary Conference, except that the sanctions of suspension and expulsion are not available when a student is charged with only non-separable offenses (See Part 10 (v) through (aa)).
+Any disciplinary determination for suspension or expulsion as specified in Parts 13 (d) and (e) of this Code, constitutes a recommendation to the Vice President for Student Affairs-Senior Student Affairs Officer (in conduct cases) or the Chief Academic Officer (in academic integrity cases). - 52.
+A tape recording of the Disciplinary Conference shall ordinarily be made and shall be preserved in the custody of the Director of Student Conduct.
 If a recording is not made for any reason, the decision of the Student Conduct Officer conducting the Disciplinary Conference must include a summary of the testimony that shall be sufficiently detailed to permit review.

-SUPPORT PERSONS AND ADVISERS
+ATTORNEYS AND ADVISERS